todbot/Blink1Control2/NOTES.md

 Random notes

+#### Wat
+--- Why does Electron require 3 reloads to see new content rebuilt with gulp?

 #### General architecture
 -- Objects that touch the net or disk run in main process and live in `./src/server` -- GUI lives in renderer process and makes remote calls to objects in main